Coronavirus Deaths Break 200,000, Reaching Donald Trump’s ‘Good Job’ Limit

 Despite continued problems at home, Trump has maintained his salvo against China as the cause of the COVID-19 pandemic.
 While addressing the latest death toll last night, Trump stuck to his narrative.
 He said the Chinese government “let this happen, and just remember that.“

-Earlier on Tuesday, the New York Times reported Trump called on the United Nations to take action against China.
+Earlier on Tuesday, The New York Times reported Trump called on the United Nations to take action against China.
 Speaking to the U.N. general assembly, the president said sanctions should be brought against the country for “releasing the virus.” and added the country controls the World Health Organization.

 Chinese U.N. representative, Zhang Jun, dismissed the attacks, labeling them as “baseless accusations.”
 Chinese president, Xi Jinping did not address Trump’s comments directly when he spoke, however, he offered a thinly veiled swipe at the president.